 Empower teaches the IMPACT system of personal safety.
 Students include children, teens, adult women, those with disabilities, and Native American communities.
 We are a grassroots, face-to-face, boots-on-the-ground organization equipping students with confidence-building, hands-on empowerment tools that range from awareness, boundary-setting, and role-play interventions to adrenalized physical defense.

 Girls Actively Participating! promotes success for girls through education, self-discovery, and community building.

 GAP! offers in and after school enrichment programs for girls in Elementary through High School to increase confidence, competence, and community connections.
 Three Raising Girls events a year inspire thought and dialogue for parents and educators to help girls thrive.

-increase public understanding, appreciation, & enjoyment of Grand Teton NP and the Greater Yellowstone Area, through the sale of educational and interpretive materials,aid to the interpretive, educational & research programs of Association partners.
+Established in 1937, Grand Teton Association's mission is to increase public understanding, appreciation, and enjoyment of Grand Teton National Park and the surrounding public lands, through aid to the interpretive, educational and research programs of our agency partners.